TriPlaneNet: An Encoder for EG3D Inversion: Discussion of the baselines design

 \section{Discussion of the baselines design}

-In Figure \ref{fig:baselines}, we provide visual overview of the baseline designs used for the analysis of PTI \cite{roich2022pivotal} and tri-plane offsets behavior.
+In Fig.~\ref{fig:baselines}, we provide a visual overview of the baseline designs used for the analysis of PTI \cite{roich2022pivotal} and tri-plane offsets behavior.
 One-stage inversion techniques can be divided into two approaches: optimization-based and based on an encoder prediction.
 Two-stage inversion techniques involve inference followed by fine-tuning of some of the generator parameters.
 Similarly, these parameters can be fine-tuned via optimization or by encoder prediction.
-Since our method involves prediction of the tri-plane offsets and avoid fine-tuning of the generator parameters, we also consider the baseline where the tri-plane offsets in the second stage are optimized.
-To furthermore understand PTI \cite{roich2022pivotal} and the tri-plane offsets behavior, we design different hybrid two-stage inversion approaches that combine both optimization and prediction.
+Since our method involves the prediction of the tri-plane offsets and avoids fine-tuning the generator parameters, we also consider the baseline where the tri-plane offsets in the second stage are optimized.
+In the main paper text, we demonstrate the design of different hybrid two-stage inversion approaches that combine both optimization and prediction.

 For $\mathcal{W}+$ opt., we optimize the latent code $w \in \mathcal{W}+$ for 1K steps following \cite{karras2020analyzing}.
 The $\mathcal{W}+$ pred. constitutes the baseline with the latent code $w \in \mathcal{W}+$ predicted by pSp encoder~\cite{richardson2021encoding}.
 For EG3D params opt., we apply the second stage of PTI from \cite{roich2022pivotal} and optimize for 1K steps.
 To optimize for the tri-plane offsets (tri-plane opt.), we use L-BFGS~\cite{liu1989limited} as the optimizer and employ combination of $L_2$ or LPIPS~\cite{Zhang2018TheUE} with regularization term ($L_2$ and LPIPS discrepancy with the first branch prediction) as a loss objective.
 We run the optimization for 50 steps.
-As L-BFGS approximates the Hessian by calculating several estimates in a single step, 50 steps is equivalent to optimizing EG3D params for 1K steps.
+As L-BFGS approximates the Hessian by calculating several estimates in a single step, 50 steps take equivalently 1K gradient evaluations.